Updated 23rd February 2021

 This is the return on the rent vs the mortgage.
 If rent received was the same as the interest rate payment that would be 100%.
 If the rent received was £600 and mortgage payment was £300 this would be 200% rental return.

-Lenders will want the rental return to me a minimum of 125% and as ahigh as 145%.
-This will depend on the mortgage deal you have with them.
+Lenders will want the rental return to me a minimum of 125% and as high as 145%.
+However. this will depend on the mortgage deal you have with them.

 This is the way lenders assess how viable the buy to let property is.
-The stress test is a way to check the property rental will be able to cover the interest.
+Therefore, the stress test is a way to check the property rental will be able to cover the interest.

 For example, you have a £100,000 mortgage and your interest rate is 3.5%, your monthly interest only repayment will be £291.66 per month.